lart-bangor/research-assistant/docs/source/users/collecting-data.rst

 The task start screen is followed by the three main sections of the LSBQe on Language and Social Background, Language and Dialect Background, and Community Language Use Behaviour respectively.

-*For more details on the contents of the LSBQe and how this differs from the standard version of the LSBQ, see the documentation of the LSBQe: [INSERT LINK]*
+*For more details on the contents of the LSBQe and how this differs from the standard version of the LSBQ, see the documentation of the LSBQe*

 User input on the LSBQe
 -----------------------